grbl/grbl/README.md

 `define RC_SERVO_INVERT 1 // Uncomment to invert servo direction`

 If you want to have the servo working from 0 --> 180 degrees change RC_SERVO_SHORT and put 9, RC_SERVO_LONG and put 39 If you want invert the servo direction uncomment the line above.
-I tested the code very well with 328p (Arduino Uno, Duemilanove etv), not with 2560 (Arduino Mega), but I think it would work well also with the Mega.

 _**Master Branch:**_
 * [Grbl v0.9j Atmega328p 16mhz 115200baud with generic defaults](http://bit.ly/1I8Ey4S) _(2015-12-18)_